top of page

 But what is so memorable about that?
 You might wonder.

 Well, when I saw them, they were not crawling around on the ground like regular invertebrates.
-They were crawling around in boxes being sold as was any other meat kind.
-Even though I grow up knowing the French eat snails as a delicacy, they call escargot—the way they were presented shocked me and grossed me out.
+They were crawling around in boxes being sold, as was any other meat kind.
+Even though I grew up knowing the French eat snails as a delicacy, they call escargot—the way they were presented shocked me and grossed me out.

 While writing my third book- A Shattered Life Restored, which is based in France, that whole marketplace experience was something that got written in the story as well, which opened the main character’s eyes to different foods than what she was accustomed to back in Jamaica.
-It was incorporated to piqued readers curiosity to that of different culture’s cuisine.
+It was incorporated to pique readers' curiosity to that of different cultures' cuisines.

-What I learned also in my little research as to why the French eat snails, was for its unique taste.
-That it’s not regular garden snails that is used, as they believe that those carry a parasite which caused meningitis.
+What I learned also in my little research as to why the French eat snails was for its unique taste.
+That it’s not regular garden snails that are used, as they believe that those carry a parasite that causes meningitis.

-Also, that these snails are cooked in parsley, butter and garlic while in the shell.
-However, this is after they go through a three days water fast before farmers harvest then a week-long diet of water and flour for purification purposes.
+Also, that these snails are cooked in parsley, butter, and garlic while in the shell.
+However, this is after they go through a three-day water fast before farmers harvest, then a week-long diet of water and flour for purification purposes.

-This brings me to another question: Have you ever travelled to a new country and experience food you considered unedible and tried it?
+This brings me to another question: Have you ever travelled to a new country and experienced food you considered inedible and tried it?

 bottom of page